heig-vd-dai-course/heig-vd-dai-course/11.03-ssh-and-scp/01-course-material/README.md

 ## SSH

 SSH is a protocol that allows you to connect to a remote machine.
-It is a replacement for the Telnet protocol.
+It is a replacement for the Telnet protocol as Telnet is an old and non-secure protocol.

+Relying on the public/private key mechanism, SSH ensures the confidentiality and integrity of the data exchanged between the client and the server.

 The SSH protocol is described in many RFCs: